MatteoBevacqua/backendPSW/README.md

+## Spring-Boot powered backend
-Backend for the train reservation system written in Java using the Spring Framework and JPA for persistence and interaction with the SQL database.
+This project is the backend portion for a train reservation system written in Java using the Spring Framework and JPA for persistence.
+It features KIT's (Karlsruhe Institute of Technology) [mobitopp](https://mobitopp.ifv.kit.edu/) to simulate travel demand and computing traffic connections in general.
+The corresponding front-end, written in Dart using Flutter's web framework can be found [here](https://github.com/MatteoBevacqua/frontendPSW).